 This course will guide the Practical Nursing student to develop nursing knowledge and skill related to wellness, health promotion, and to care for the patient with acute and chronic conditions.

 PSYCHOLOGY - PSYC

-PSYC 1104 Industrial Psychology 3 credits Prerequisite: None - Introduction to Psychology is recommended.
+PSYC 1104 Industrial Psychology 3 credits Prerequisite: None - PSYC 1110 Principles of Psychology is recommended.

 This course is designed to give broad overview of the field of industrial psychology.